Ah, welcome to my version of summertime eats.

 - At this point, the “cheese” is ready to eat!
 But it’s better after chilling.
 Transfer “cheese” to cheesecloth (or a thin, clean towel) and rest over a fine mesh strainer set over a mixing bowl.
 Twist the top of the cheesecloth so it forms a loose ball.
 Refrigerate for at least 15 minutes, up to 24-36 hours.
 The longer it chills, the firmer the “cheese” will become.

 - In the meantime, prepare tahini dressing by adding tahini, lemon juice, and maple syrup to a small mixing bowl.
 Whisk to combine.
-Then add water a little at a time until a thick but pourable sauce is achieved (~1/4 cup or 60 ml).
+Then add water a little at a time until a thick but pourable sauce is achieved (~1/4 cup or 60 ml as original recipe is written // adjust if altering batch size).
 Adjust flavor as needed, adding more lemon for acidity or maple syrup for sweetness.
 Set aside.

 - Once cheese is slightly chilled (at least 15-20 minutes), plate salad by adding mustard greens, almonds, and cherries to a serving platter or dividing between serving bowls.
-Top with 1/2 cup of macadamia nut cheese spread into dollops (you will have ~1/2 cup leftover).
+Top with half of the macadamia nut cheese (1/2 cup as original recipe is written) spread into dollops (you will have half leftover).
 Serve with dressing on side.

 - Leftover dressing will keep in the refrigerator up to 5 days.
 Leftover nut cheese will keep for 7 days, sometimes longer.
 Leftover (undressed) salad will keep for 2-3 days in the refrigerator.